open2b/scriggo-site/site/templates/builtins.md

 # Builtins

 Scriggo includes several builtins, in addition to the [Go builtins](https://pkg.go.dev/builtin), that can be used in templates.
-Some of these builtins are types with methods, so you can call them on values of these types.
+Some of these builtins are types with methods, so you can call methods on the values of these types.
 The [scriggo serve](/scriggo-command#serve-a-template) command supports all of them.

 Part of the documentation on this page is copyright of